darkcar/vuejs/README.md

 - destroyed

-## Keep learning how to send get/post/jsonp request in vue.
+## Keep learning how to send get/post/jsonp request in vue. day 02 - 18